 We are now 7 years into the ACA and consolidation in the healthcare marketplace primarily on the provider side, is still an ongoing process.

 Carolinas HealthCare System and UNC Health Care are in exclusive negotiations to merge their operations.
-“The merger will focus on increasing access and affordability, advancing clinical-care expertise, growing the academic enterprise and contributing to the region’s economic vibrancy”.
+“The merger will focus on increasing access and affordability, advancing clinical-care expertise, growing the academic enterprise, and contributing to the region’s economic vibrancy.”

-Tenet HealthCare, one of the largest for-profit-hospital chains is looking at ways to “further strengthen the company”.
+Tenet HealthCare, one of the largest for-profit hospital chains is looking at ways to “further strengthen the company”.
 This is a sign of possible merger activity or more acquisitions by Tenet who is being pressured by shareholders to protect itself in the midst of this uncertainty.

 Pharmaceutical companies are participating in many mergers and acquisitions as well.
-Physicians have merged into mega-practices in an effort to control costs and enhance leverage in health care contracting.
+Physicians have merged into mega-practices to control costs and enhance leverage in health care contracting.
 Hospitals have acquired private medical practices, with only 1 in 3 doctors projected to remain independent by the end of this year.
 I think it will take longer than that.
 And then, of course, you have numerous mergers between insurers.

 This prediction panned out.
 In the 7 years since Obamacare’s passage, there has been a surge in health care consolidation.
 Costs are still not totally under control.
 It’s still a bloated beast.